WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-04/math-as-a-programmer/index.md

 My goal with this article is to figure out if there is a reason programming and math are always talked about together and if programmers actually need to know math to be successful.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: 40uBqG0yhJg`

 ## Why Do Programmers Learn Math?

 If you go to a university to study computer science or computer engineering then you will be bombarded with seemingly endless amounts of required math classes.
 I know when I was in school for computer engineering I probably took as many math based classes as I did programming based classes.